 For Environmental Science Majors

 Introduction to Environmental Science

 In this introductory course, students will focus on the study of the natural environment, specifically how living and nonliving components on Earth are interconnected.
 Students will examine how natural and human activities alter these natural systems resulting in environmental problems at both local and global scales.
 Students will be introduced to concepts of sustainability and solutions for current and future environmental problems that humanity will encounter.

 Lab: In this course, students will gain hands-on experience in environmental science topics through observation and experimentation in the field and laboratory, data collection and analysis, communication of results and discussions on current environmental issues.
 Students will also be exposed to various local environmental organizations and issues through guest speakers and field trips.

 Chemistry Department (for non-science majors)

-Chemistry: Environment and Energy
+Chemistry: Environment and Energy With lab